Jbleezy/BO1-Reimagined/README.md

 * Make Shang power switches do things when only one is turned on
 * Add meat powerup to grief
 * Add EMP grenades to grief
-* Make placeable mines not buyable when drinking
 * Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo
 * Make trap hintstrings show time remaining for active and cooldown (use add_zombie_hint())
 * Remove marks on background of Deadshot perk emblem
 * Fix weapon order being changed
 * Verruckt: fix zombie pathing at speed slightly more
-* Change all strings to localized strings
 * Add NML round number in place of round number
 * Check things with QED weapon powerups